 With robots, warehouse operators can now have a real-time window into their facilities with a wealth of data at their fingertips to monitor and optimize performance.
 Performance bottlenecks that used to be identified by cross-country travel to facilities for in-person audits can now be identified automatically and used to notify management thousands of miles away.
 In this way, robotics systems have an opportunity to disrupt the slow and monolithic warehouse software systems that most shipping companies have relied on for decades.

 There’s still a long way to go in realizing this potential for robots.
 To get there, we need new data infrastructure.
 We need to build large-scale distributed pipelines that ingest tens of millions of robot actions each day and associate them with images, videos, sensor, timing and exception data.
 We need Machine Learning (ML) infrastructure for modern robot AI with active learning to subsampling data, connections to labeling tools, automated updates to simulation environments, and model training / hyperparameter tuning with complex sequential data.
 We need analytics with modern data science to find trends and bottlenecks, schedulers for sort planning, and microservices for business intelligence, automatic alerts, remote support, and large-scale data visualizations.

-Robots will not only bring modern data architectures to the warehouse, they will drive the innovation of new distributed systems that support hundreds of millions of robots across the globe.
+Robots will not only bring modern data architectures to the warehouse, they will drive the innovation of new distributed systems that support growing operations across the globe.
 It’s an incredible time to be doing this work.
 We’re creating solutions that will make an impact for generations.
-Are you ready?
+Are you ready to handle more?